elin-moco/ble-serialport/Readme.md

 Firstly, you'll need an [Arduino] board with [BleShield] added on top of it, put an LED on pin 7, upload this [BleFirmataSketch] firmware to it.

-To use BLE to send/receive data to the device with firmata or Johnny Five,
+To use BLE to send/receive data to the device with [firmata] or [Johnny Five],
-run gulp task to browserify them:
+run below gulp task to [browserify] them:
 ```
 gulp build-j5
 gulp build-firmata